www.thementawai.com

 A Breath of the Forest — Smoke as Companionship

 Ubek — hand-rolled cigarettes — are woven gently into daily Mentawai life.
 Tobacco or dried, sliced taro leaves are wrapped in young banana or nipah palm leaves, sun-dried to make natural, aromatic papers.
-The smoke is light and earthy, carrying the scent of forest and hearth.
+The smoke is light and earthy, carrying the scent of forest.

 Men often keep a smoldering piece of coconut spathe glowing at all times, ready to ignite a fresh roll.
 Sharing ubek is an act of hospitality and companionship, offered to visitors and exchanged during conversations, ceremonies, or moments of rest.